ilgu26-wq/v7-grammar-system/README.md

 ## Performance Metrics (Conservative)

+> **Note:** Risk-adjusted metrics (Sharpe / Sortino) are intentionally reported
+> under conservative, full-state assumptions.
+> Conditional, event-filtered metrics are provided separately in the CV
+> and evaluation reports to reflect **decision-quality performance**.

 *All performance metrics are reported under conservative assumptions and exclude optimization bias.*

 | Metric | Value |